 Popular Connecticut eatery, the Chowder Pot, has never offered outdoor seating… until now.
 Owner Dennis Longo is looking forward to adding about 30 tables in front of his building, taking advantage of the new, relaxed regulations.
 Longo, like many others, are spilling their patio spaces onto the streets thanks to state-by-state mandated closures.

 Maybe you’re thinking, how can I rely on my patio when I can’t rely on the weather?
 Take a queue from Minnesota-based restaurant group Craft and Crew Hospitality Inc.—they’re posting up tents in their restaurant parking lots so patio guests can continue dining in case of inclement weather.

-The point is, it’s possible to make due with what you have.
-And at the end of the day, we understand that opening your patio, and only your patio is not the same as operating at full capacity.
+The point is, it’s possible to make do with what you have.
+And at the end of the day, we understand that opening your patio is not the same as operating at full capacity.
 But it most certainly is a proverbial beacon of light at the end of this long and dark tunnel.

 See how Provi helps thousands of bars, restaurants and retailers save 200 hours a year with a single app for browsing product catalogs, ordering, and messaging your reps.

 Whether you’re a bar, retailer, distributor, or brand— growing your company is hard work.
 Success in the alcohol industry requires a lot of time, great relationships, and staying informed.
 Get access to all three and prosper using Provi.